The Best TV Shows of All Time

 Sitcom 1:

 This magnificent comedy-drama tv sitcom sparked joy into the hearts of its viewers for nine consecutive years.
 The writer, director and producer designed the characters based on their real-life friendships created while in college that continue to this day.
 While this show still receives awful critiques about its ending (from myself included), it did do a tremendous task in entertaining its audience.
 The plot consisted of the protagonist named Ted Mosby who gathers his kids to narrate the tale of how he met the “one” after years of being ridiculed, tormented, and going on failed dates.
 Before I start writing about how the final episode ruined the plot, I am going to enlighten you with some more fun clues to lead you to your guess.
 While the protagonist did not really grab my attention, I am currently watching this show for the fourth time - that’s right: all nine seasons for the fourth time (not exaggerating) because the personality of one precise character played by the one and only Neil Patrick Harris grabbed my attention from the shows inception to its inevitable finale.
 While I am going to try to not spoil this show for you, as I would really appreciate it if the readers start watching this masterpiece as well, this character’s personality and on-screen appearance taught me how to make each day… nay… how to live each day “legendary”.
 I am not the only fan who really adores this character, there are numerous folks out there who re-watch this show because this character demonstrates how to live one’s life to the fullest.
 He is nothing like the average Joe who sips on a cup of coffee, goes to work, forever lonely, depressed, and unable to find and have fun in life; in fact he is perky, confident, witty, shields any sort of bad vibes, awful memories, and chooses to be “awesome” instead.
 This character teaches us the true value and purpose of life: do not waste any second not having fun.
-Even in the darkest of days, the loneliest of nights, the stressfulness of studies, we got to learn how to find content in every moment and every action and above all “suit up” as it represents exhibit A
+Even in the darkest of days, the loneliest of nights, the stressfulness of studies, we got to learn how to find content in every moment and every action and above all “suit up” as it represents exhibit A.

 That is one of the many reasons as to why I am on the fourth run of the first of nine seasons; but, while I do encourage you to watch this show - “congrats-five to all those you guessed the show already," I must certainly warn you with utmost disappointment that the ending was really awful.
 The protagonist Ted had one goal and one motive for nine years of his life but when it finally came and eventually ended, he rode back memory lane 25 years ago to remind him of the time he had one ambition: get the girl.
-After finally finding the one, after finally losing the one’, the audience was happy yet sad with the final two episodes of the show which led me and my brother to rename the show altogether: How I Met Your Aunt…
+After finally finding ‘the one’, after finally losing ‘the one’, the audience was happy yet sad with the final two episodes of the show which led me and my brother to rename the show altogether: How I Met Your Aunt…

 The name of this sitcom was How I Met Your Mother…